muzzammil763/localization_by_muz/README.md

 # Localization by Muz

- A simple Flutter package for easy localization with inline text support and JSON-based translations.
+ A simple Flutter package for easy JSON-based localization.
 No extra commands, no code generation - just add the package and start localizing!

 ## Features

-- **Inline Localization**: Use `.localize()` method directly on strings with inline translations
 - **JSON-based Localization**: Use a simple JSON file for organized translations
 - **Parameter Interpolation**: Support for dynamic text with placeholders like `{name}` via args map
 - **Number/Date Formatting**: Built-in helpers for formatting numbers, currencies, percentages, dates, and times with locale support
 - **Namespaces/Dotted Keys**: Support for nested JSON structures and dotted key notation (e.g., `user.profile.name`)
-- **Custom Asset Loading**: Pluggable asset loaders including per-locale files and composite strategies
 - **Instant Language Switching**: Change languages instantly without app restart
 - **No Code Generation**: No need for build runner or code generation commands
 - **Simple Setup**: Just add the package and start using